Keycapsss/Lily58L-Build-Guide/buildguide_en.md

 Solder the SK6812 Mini-E led's (with legs), on the **back side** of the board.
 **Pay attention to orientation of the led's.**

+We solder LEDs using the same approach as for the diodes.In that case: tin one pad, put the LED on, reflow, solder the other three pins.

 ![](img/sk6812-mini-e-led-1.jpg)

 Correct orientation from the front view.